webclinic017/tradinghook/docs/structure.md

 ## Initial Doc

 The conditions part of tha tradinghook is where the real work occurs.
 This matches a hook an an "action".
 Hooks are realtively dumb as they are merely thrown.

-The resulting action is ...
+To review the theory of operation.
+One would use a program like Tradinghook or another program (say Python, C#) to throw a hook.
+Trading hook catches the hook and buy using conditional logic turns it into an order.

 Let's talk some about how a hook can be matched to a condition.
 We need the conditions portion to be flexiable enough to work out all the trading conditions we would want.